peteash10/bugpowder/README.md

 <div style="border:3px solid red; padding: 10px;">

 <strong>As of 7 August 2024 I'm taking a brief sabbatical from scanning the contents to focus on the covers and spreadsheet, to get a better sense of the whole archive.
-This should be complete in a couple of months and then full scanning will resume. <a href="https://bugpowder.peteashton.com/covers/ ">Covers are going up here.</a></strong>
+This should be complete in a couple of months and then full scanning will resume. <a href="https://bugpowder.peteashton.com/zines/ ">Everything is going up here.</a></strong>

 </div>